quadrant-newmedia/jsform/README.md

 ### Putting Them Together
 `jsform_execresponse.js` and `jsform_elementmerge.js` go really well together.
 If you want to update the page in response to a form submission (ie. a successful "filter form", or a form with errors to report), just return a full html page.
 If the form was successful, and you want the user's browser to navigate/go back/reload/etc, return a javascript response.

+## Requirements/Supported Form Features

+We use `FormData()` to serialize data for POST requests, which requires IE 10+.

+All of our features _should_ work in IE 10+ or any other current browser, but we haven't tested yet.

+We get the browser to do as much as possible when it comes to serializing forms.
+All standard form features should be supported in any browser that supports said feature:
+- file uploads
+- overriding `target` or `method` on a submit button via `form*` attributes
+- using `form` attribute on an input element outside of the form element (not supported in IE)

 ## TODO
 - create a reusbale Django app, including static files and a simple set of "javascript responses"